-- A. Interior, Latex, Institutional Low Odor/VOC, Eggshell: Latex paint with low-odor characteristics and a VOC of less than 10 grams per liter, for use in occupied buildings. - 1.
-Gloss and Sheen Level: Manufacturer's standard eggshell finish. - B. Interior, Latex, Institutional Low Odor/VOC, Semigloss: Latex paint with low-odor characteristics and a VOC of less than 10 grams per liter, for use in occupied buildings. - 1.
+- A. Interior, Latex, Institutional Low Odor/VOC, Eggshell: Latex paint with low-odor characteristics and a VOC of less than 10 grams per liter, for use in occupied buildings, where the odor and VOC levels of conventional latex products would preclude their use. - 1.
+Gloss and Sheen Level: Manufacturer's standard eggshell finish. - B. Interior, Latex, Institutional Low Odor/VOC, Semigloss: Latex paint with low-odor characteristics and a VOC of less than 10 grams per liter, for use in occupied buildings, where the odor and VOC levels of conventional latex products would preclude their use. - 1.
 Gloss Level: Manufacturer's standard semigloss finish.